rlugojr/linkurious-enterprise-manual/Getting-Started/configure.md

     * **password** (optional) - The password if authentication is enabled on the graph database server.
 * **index** - The search engine.
     * **vendor** - `"elasticSearch"`.
 Only ElasticSearch servers are supported.
     * **host** - `"localhost"` to use the embedded ElasticSearch index.
-You can specify the host of your own ElasticSearch server
+You can specify the host of your own ElasticSearch server.
     * **port** - `9201` to use the embedded ElasticSearch server.
 You can specify the port of your own ElasticSearch server.
     * **forceReindex** - `true`.
 Linkurious will always re-index the graph database on startup if `true`, otherwise the administrators will have to trigger it from the Administration dashbard (see Administration Chapter).